• Skip to primary navigation

 Instant Pot Pork Butt Ingredients

-I have used boneless pork butt, also known as Boston Butt.
-You can either use bone in pork butt or boneless in the recipe or use pork shoulder which is a similar cut of pork.
+I have used boneless pork but you could also bone in pork butt or use pork shoulder which is a similar cut of pork.

 Broth